Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 There are multiple factors that affect when and how fast control tasks run:
 - User set `TASK_NAME_UPDATES_PER_SEC`
-- PWM Frequency
+- The PWM switching frequency (referred to as `PWM_FREQUENCY` in this tutorial)
-- User Event Ratio
+- User Event Ratio (referred to as `EVENT_RATIO` in this tutorial)
-- Sensor collection time (`Post-Sensor Mode`)
+- The sensor's sample acquisition time (in `Post-Sensor Mode`)
-- Control task time (how long it takes for the control task to run)
+- The total task run-time (how long it takes for the all scheduled tasks to run)

 Read [this docs page](/firmware/arch/timing-manager.md) for detailed information on the Timing Manager.